MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

     check box next to PM Minimum Check from the Professional Services Tools Library menu.
 Close the window.

 2. When opening the Select Payables Checks window, the title bar of the window will display the current settings for the minimum check amount.

     ![A screenshot](media/5a4c5a9e7c53c8d89a0f5fd2cdb19771.jpg)

 1. To change the Minimum Check amount, choose Additional \>\> Set Minimum Check Amount.
 The Minimum Select Check Amount window will appear.

 2. Enter the new minimum check amount in the Minimum Check Amount field.

 You can turn the minimum check amount on or off by marking or unmarking the Use Minimum Amount check box.

+> [!NOTE]
-*The settings are per machine and stored in the Dex.ini for use in the next check build process, for example MinPMCheck=201.00.*
+> The settings are per machine and stored in the Dex.ini for use in the next check build process, for example MinPMCheck=201.00.

 ### Using Select Checks Combiner